nplan/gym-line-follower/README.md

  ## Configuration and Randomization

-You can configure the simulator with parameters inside the file ```bot_config.json```.
+The simulator can be configured with parameters inside the file ```bot_config.json```.
 Randomization at the beginning of each episode can be enabled for each parameter.
 You must format the json file according to the following rules:

  >If value randomization at a key is desired, provided value must be a dict with entries: